 Parent/Student workshops will be scheduled throughout the year, for students in grades 9-12.
-Workshops focus on grade level topics such as the wellness, trends in college admission, post-secondary planning, college fit, student-athletes and recruiting, and are meant to enhance student/parent/counselor communication.
+Workshops focus on grade-level topics such as wellness, trends in college admission, post-secondary planning, college fit, student-athletes, and recruiting, and are meant to enhance student/parent/counselor communication.
 Guest speakers and panels are also scheduled as appropriate.
-Please consult the School Counseling pages of the RFH website for more information and calendar dates.
+Please consult the RFH website for more information and calendar dates.